 You may or may not find fleas on a dog suffering from flea allergy dermatitis.
 If a dog has delayed-type hypersensitivity, the flea(s) causing the allergic reactions may already have been sought out and chewed off by the dog.

-However, flea excrement or flea "dirt" may be found on the dog's body upon careful examination.
+But flea excrement or flea "dirt" on the dog's body may still remain on the dog's body.

-If you suspect your dog has flea allergy dermatitis, therefore, do not wash your dog for 3 to 7 days prior to a visit to the veterinarian for a diagnosis.
+If you suspect your dog has flea allergy dermatitis, therefore, do not wash your dog for 3 to 7 days before visiting your veterinarian for a diagnosis.
 If you do, you may wash away all the flea "dirt", making diagnosis a bit more difficult.

 You can try to find traces of flea excrement on your dog body.